stevenhoang713/stevenhoang713/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Steven Hoang, a result-driven Data Analyst proficient in data analysis, reporting, query optimization, and database design.
-With my sales background in the technology and global workforce management industry, I bring a unique blend of analytical expertise and business acumen to translate complex data into actionable insights.
+I’m Steven Hoang, a data analyst with a degree in business administration and marketing.
+I have four years of experience in sales and business development, working for leading companies in the technology and global workforce management industry.
+With my background combined with profiency in SQL, Tableau, and Python, I bring a unique blend of analytical expertise and business acumen to translate complex data into actionable insights.

-- SQL data querying
-- Data analysis and reporting with Excel
-- Report generation and ad-hoc data analysis using SQL
-- Dashboard and visualization development through Tableau

-### 🖥️ Projects

-Explore my portfolio to find a collection of my [projects](https://github.com/stevenhoang713/Portfolio).

-### 🔧 Tools & Platforms
+### 🔧 Skills and Tools

 - Languages: SQL, Python
 - Databases: MySQL, PostgreSQL
 - Visualization: Tableau

+### 🖥️ Projects

+I’ve completed several data analysis projects, such as analyzing customer behavior, predicting sales performance, and optimizing marketing campaigns.
+You can explore my portfolio to find a collection of my [projects](https://github.com/stevenhoang713/Portfolio).

+If you’re interested in working with me or learning more about my projects, feel free to reach out to me via LinkedIn or email.